tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 ![independence model](/media/1_make_a_model/independence model.png "Independence model of three variables")

-This should also be a warning to us: the variances are very different from one another...
-Good advice to help the optimiser get to a solution in our real model might be to convert the displacement into litres.
+This should also be a warning: the variances are very divergent...
+It would help the optimiser if we convert displacement into litres.
 We'll ignore this for now.

 As you can see, this is an "independence model": No covariances were included, so all variables are modelled as uncorrelated.
 It would fit poorly in this case.